Semiconductor Research Corporation

 Semiconductor Research Corporation (SRC), commonly known as SRC, is a high-technology research consortium active in the semiconductor industry.
 It is a leading semiconductor research consortium.
 Todd Younkin is the incumbent president and chief executive officer of the company.

 The consortium comprises more than twenty-five companies and government agencies with more than a hundred universities under contract performing research.

 History

-SRC was founded in 1982 as a consortium to fund research by semiconductor companies.
+SRC was founded in 1982 by Semiconductor Industry Association as a consortium to fund research and development by semiconductor companies.

-In the past, it has funded university research projects in hardware and software co-design, new architectures, circuit design, transistors, memories, interconnects, and materials and has sponsored over 15,000 PhD students.
+In the past, it has funded university research projects in hardware and software co-design, new architectures, circuit design, transistors, memories, interconnects, and materials and has sponsored over 15,000 Bachelors, Masters, and Ph.D. students.

 Research

 SRC has funded research in areas such as automotive, advanced memory technologies, logic and processing, advanced packaging, edge intelligence, and communications.